LAST UPDATED: JUN 28 2023

 See More Details on Amazon: >> DeWalt Hand Saw (with three cutting surfaces) <<

-9. The Power Drill
+9. Power Drill

 The power drill is a very versatile tool used both commercially and on a workshop level.
 Its uses may seem simple, limited to drilling holes and inserting screws or fasteners, but the drill is backed by a plethora of attachments and drill bits, as well as settings for speed, power, and torque.